kiesraad/eml2sql/README.md

 from sbmeta
 order by volmachten asc;
 ```

+# Multiple elections in one database
+It is possible to run `emlconv` multiple times on multiple election results.
+This is not recommended since all your SQL becomes more complicated because
+you need to separate out which election you are looking at.

+To be sure you are not confusing yourself, only load one election at a time,
+and drop or erase the database before loading another election.

 # Tables, philosophy
 The idea is that no data is lost in the conversion from EML to SQL.
 That